manoj-apare/Virtual-Host-Script/README.md

 ## Script to create virtual host for apache2 in Ubuntu >12.04.

 ### Usage
-1. Download the script.
+1. Download or clone the script.
 2. Make it executable.
-3. Run the command like
+3. Run the command:
 <pre-formatted>[path-to-script]/virtual-host-script.sh [domain-name] [full-path-to-webroot] </pre-formatted>